Embraer E-Jet family: E195

 Embraer offered three variants of the E190: the STD (Standard), LR (Long Range) and AR (Advanced Range).
 The STD served as the base model, while the LR featured a maximum takeoff weight (MTOW) that was increased by 2510 kg while the AR featured a maximum takeoff weight (MTOW) that was further increased by 1500 kg compared to LR, allowing more fuel to be carried.
 This enhancement extended the range by 300 nmi for the E195.

 The aircraft is equipped with a Hamilton Sundstrand auxiliary power unit and electrical system.
 The GE CF34-10E, rated at 20,360 lbf, is the only powerplant offered for the aircraft.
 These aircraft compete with the Airbus A220-100, Boeing 717-200, Boeing 737-500, Boeing 737-600, and the Airbus A318.
 It can carry up to 100 passengers in a two-class configuration or up to 124 in the single-class high-density configuration.

 The first flight of the E195 occurred on December 7, 2004.
 British low-cost carrier Flybe was the first operator of the E195, had 14 orders and 12 options, and started E195 operations on 22 September 2006.
-Flybe have since decided that they would remove the aircraft from their fleet in favour of the Dash 8 Q400 and Embraer 175, in an effort to reduce costs, by 2020.
+Prior to shutting down operations, Flybe decided that they would remove the aircraft from their fleet in favour of the Dash 8 Q400 and Embraer 175, in an effort to reduce costs, by 2020.

 The largest operators of the largest variant in the E-Jet family are Azul Brazilian Airlines (45), Tianjin Airlines (17), Austrian Airlines (17), Air Dolomiti (17) and LOT Polish Airlines (16).

 Freighter conversions

 On 7 March 2022, Embraer confirmed their intent to enter the cargo market, offering conversions of E190 and E195 passenger aircraft to freighters.
 The E190F made its first flights in April 2024, with certification expected later in the year.
-The E190F will have a payload capacity of 10700 kg, while the E195F’s will be 12300 kg.
-The company secured its first order in May 2023 for ten aircraft from lessor Nordic Aviation Capital, to be delivered to Astral Aviation as the launch operator.
+The E190F will have a payload capacity of 10700 kg, while the E195F will offer 12300 kg.
+The company secured its first order in October 2022 for ten aircraft from lessor Nordic Aviation Capital, to be delivered to Astral Aviation as the launch operator.
+Astral later withdrew from the agreement, citing that the aircraft no longer aligned with its fleet strategy for the intra-African market.
+In early 2023, NAC was fully acquired by Dubai Aerospace Enterprise.
+Following the acquisition, NAC ceased participation in the E-Freighter programme.

+In March 2026, the E190F entered commercial service in Europe with Bridges Air Cargo, marking a key milestone in the rollout of Embraer's passenger-to-freighter conversion program for the E-Jet family.

+In July 2026, Embraer decided not to pursue a conversion program for the E195, citing an insufficient number of available aircraft.
+According to Embraer Commercial Aviation CEO Arjan Meijer, the company determined that it could not remove enough aircraft from passenger service to support the program.
+He added that an E195 conversion would require additional investment and that Embraer would instead focus on the E190 conversion program.